 How we test

-We tested the AK with several different genres of music across several different file codecs, with several different pairs of headphones.
+We tested the CT10 with several different genres of music across several different file codecs, with several different pairs of headphones.
 When it performed admirably across the gamut of variables, we knew we had our pick.
 We also do extensive phone reviewing, and picked other MP3 music players based on their ease of use or usefulness in a particular situation.

 - Want to smarten up your ride?
 Here’s a list of all the cars with CarPlay support